e-m-b-a/embark/README.md

 * The new Tracking application currently doesn't work offline.
 * The device, Vendor and version tracking aren't fully integrated into all dashboards yet.
+* the only supported OS at this time is Ubuntu LTS

 ## Quick-Start
 `git clone https://github.com/e-m-b-a/embark.git; cd embark; sudo ./installer.sh -d`